apollographql/docs/src/content/basics/intro/benefits.md

 ## GraphQL is production-ready

 GraphQL's adoption has risen steadily since Facebook published the original [specification](https://spec.graphql.org/) in 2015.
-For more and more organizations, the benefits of GraphQL are taking it from a curious engineer's hack-week experiment to the heart of the application data layer.
+For more and more organizations, the benefits of GraphQL have taken it from a curious engineer's hack-week experiment to the heart of the enterprise data layer.

 GraphQL scales with the requirements of even the largest organizations, largely because of its [powerful tooling](#graphql-enables-powerful-tooling) and its compatibility with a [federated architecture](https://www.apollographql.com/docs/federation/).

-In a federated architecture, a single GraphQL schema is split across multiple back-end services.
+In a federated architecture (also known as a **supergraph**), a single GraphQL schema is split across multiple back-end services.
 Each team in an organization can then own exactly the services (and the corresponding parts of the schema) that they should.

 ### Organizations using GraphQL